 method similarly 'does not appear in the list', much the same as the new real number

-Cantor generates from the diagonalization method. ~ THIS IS A PROBLEM ~
+Cantor generates from the diagonalization method.
+My critique is directly addressed

-However the above is resolved, it is only one of three issues I have discovered with
+Even if the above is a non-problem, it is only one of the three issues I have found

 cardinalities is due to his mixing of potential infinity with actual infinity,